moth-quantum/quantum-audio/README.md

 decoded_data  = qpam.decode(encoded_circuit,shots=4000)
 ```

+> [!Tip]
+> The circuit depth can grow complex for a long array of samples which is the case with Digital Audio.
+It is optimal to represent short length of samples per Circuit.
+The functions provided in `Tools/stream.py` facilitate processing of Long Audio Files in chunks.
+Examples of the usage are presented in the [Demo Notebook](DEMO.ipynb) and `Scripts`.

 ### Running on Simulator

 The default ```scheme.decode()``` uses local _AerSimulator_ as default backend.
 Internally, it performs ```qiskit.execute()``` method similar to ```v0.0.2``` and a compatible backend object can be specified by passing ```backend=``` parameter.